 The envelope contains a simple few sheets instructions on how to setup the Xiaomi Mi Robot Vacuum Cleaner in Chinese.

 Moving on to the setup of the Xiaomi Mi Robot Vacuum Cleaner, the first step is the setup the base charging station and place the Xiaomi Mi Robot Vacuum Cleaner in contact with the charging mechanism.
 Lifting up the main cover reveals the below.
-The white strip of instructions reminds the user the steps of how to empty the dust bin while the wordings around the orange strips provides the simple instructions of how to put the Xiaomi Mi Robot Vacuum Cleaner into setup mode for the WiFi.
+The white strip of instructions reminds the user the steps of how to empty the dust bin while the wordings around the orange strips provide the simple instructions of how to put the Xiaomi Mi Robot Vacuum Cleaner into setup mode for the WiFi.

 By pressing both icons for 3 seconds, the Xiaomi Mi Robot Vacuum Cleaner will go into default WiFi setup mode and a blue light will be flashing.
-This step is common for most of Xiaomi product.
+This step is common for most of the Xiaomi products.
 After this step, the Mi Home app will guide you through step by step how to configure the WiFi setting on the Xiaomi appliance.
 The Mi Home App is available on both iTunes as well as Google Play Stores.
 After the simple setup of the WiFi on the Xiaomi Mi Robot Vacuum Cleaner, it should appear as a device inside your Mi Home App.
-For mine, it immediately went to retrieve and update itself with the latest available firmwares.
+For mine, it immediately went to retrieve and update itself with the latest available firmware.

 While it’s updating its firmware, I can actually see the status of the charging as well as other parameters regarding the Xiaomi Mi Robot Vacuum Cleaner.
 The big blue empty space in the center will have its purpose later on.
-Simple buttons at the bottom of the app replaces the physical buttons on the Xiaomi Mi Robot Vacuum Cleaner to allow actions such as “Return to Base Station”, “Start Cleaning”.
+Simple buttons at the bottom of the app replace the physical buttons on the Xiaomi Mi Robot Vacuum Cleaner to allow actions such as “Return to Base Station”, “Start Cleaning”.

 Additional Settings are available via the (…) button on the top right.
-Here, you will be able to setup Timers for schedules jobs, Do-Not-Disturb Timings and even changed the voice of the Xiaomi Mi Robot Vacuum Cleaner!
-I changed mine from Chinese language to English by applying the English Voice Pack.
+Here, you will be able to setup Timers for schedules jobs, Do-Not-Disturb Timings, and even changed the voice of the Xiaomi Mi Robot Vacuum Cleaner!
+I changed mine from the Chinese language to English by applying the English Voice Pack.

 You can also remote control the movement of the Xiaomi Mi Robot Vacuum Cleaner using the Mi Home mobile app.
 This remote control page also allows for spot cleaning to take place just in case someone spilled some crumbs or salt accidentally.

 Back to the Xiaomi Mi Robot Vacuum Cleaner.
-From the Mi Home app, once the cleaning starts (you can turn on notification for this and the Mi Home app will prompt you whenever it starts and ends a task), you can see that the entire layout of area it is working in.
+From the Mi Home app, once the cleaning starts (you can turn on notification for this and the Mi Home app will prompt you whenever it starts and ends a task), you can see that the entire layout of the area that it is working in.
 Also, it will map out the route it will take to complete the task, avoiding any overlapping routes wherever possible.
 You can also see clearly where are the obstacles it will need to avoid to complete the task.
 Once the task is completed, it will automatically return back to the base charging station for re-charging.

 The Mi Home app will also track the utilization of the expendables on the Xiaomi Mi Robot Vacuum Cleaner, eg filter, brushes, sensors and prompt you whenever they need replacement and cleaning.
 Xiaomi Mi Robot Vacuum Cleaner uses magnetic strips to mark out invisible walls to prevent the Xiaomi Mi Robot Vacuum Cleaner from crossing over.
-For this function, you will need to purchase the magnetic strip separately as it does not come with the Xiaomi Mi Robot Vacuum Cleaner Robot itself.
+For this function, you will need to purchase the magnetic strip separately as it does not come with the Xiaomi Mi Robot Vacuum Cleaner itself.
 I tested the Magnetic Boundary Markers Strip for Neato Robotic Vacuum Cleaner that came with my old Neato XV-21 and they work on the Xiaomi Mi Robot Vacuum Cleaner as well.
-Thank my luckily stars that I didn’t throw them away when I disposed the old Neatos.
+Thank my lucky stars that I didn’t throw them away when I disposed of the old Neatos.

 Overall, I would say that the Xiaomi Mi Robot Vacuum Cleaner is a value-for-money robot vacuum cleaner.
 It has the features of all the other more expensive robot vacuum cleaners available in the market now at a fraction of the price.
-Although its warranty may be an issue now as it’s only meant for the China Mainland market, the low price of it would offset the risk and the Return-of-Investment (ROI) would certainly be achieved within a 3-6 mouths period.
-I would certainly recommend anyone who want to get a Robot Vacuum Cleaner to give the Xiaomi Mi Robot Vacuum Cleaner a try.
+Although its warranty may be an issue now as it’s only meant for the China Mainland market, the low price of it would offset the risk and the Return-of-Investment (ROI) would certainly be achieved within a 3-6 months period.
+I would certainly recommend anyone who wants to get a Robot Vacuum Cleaner to give the Xiaomi Mi Robot Vacuum Cleaner a try.